OneLogin

 The Configuration page is displayed.

-5. Modify any of the configuration settings that control how the Bugcrowd app appears in your portal and the connector version you want to use.
-Select SAML 2.0 as your connector.
+6. Modify any of the configuration settings that control how the Bugcrowd app appears in your portal.

 configuration